acmerlino1/pokemon/README.md

 - The user should be able to close the selected Pokemon card and select another Pokemon.

+## Notes

+- Used [chakra ui](https://chakra-ui.com/) for component library
+- react query for data fetching
+- MSW to mock endpoints in tests

 ## Available Scripts

 In the project directory, you can run: